porter-dev/porter-archive/docs/developing/setup.md

 When the webpack and porter containers have finished compiling and have spun up successfully, you can navigate to `localhost:8080`, and you should be greeted with the "Log In" screen.

-Next, Register your admin account.
-Once it's complete, it will ask you to verify your Email; we will manually verify it through Postgres.
+Next, register your admin account.
+Once it's complete, it will ask you to verify your email; we will manually verify it through Postgres.

 Open your terminal in the root repository and enter: